yueying-teng/auto_image_annotation_tool/README.md

 ```

 ### streamlit demo
-a streamlit demo of this tool for the example iamges is also included.
 run the command below and navigate to ```http://localhost:8501/``` to interact with the app
 ```
 streamlit run stremlit_app.py